Shankill, Dublin: The new D&SER line (modern line)

+Sanitation

+A sanitation pole in Shankill Village bears the cast lettering 'R.No.1 R.D.C.
+1911'.
+Rural Districts were administrative divisions created in 1899.
+This inscription refers to the then Rathdown No.1 administrative district (as distinct from Rathdown No.2 district south of Bray).
+The two Rathdown districts were abolished in 1930 and 1925 respectively.

 Amenities

 Education

-Shankill has a primary school, Scoil Mhuire (Roman Catholic), and Rathmichael adjacent has two, namely Rathmichael Parish School (Church of Ireland) and Saint Anne's National School (Roman Catholic).
+Shankill has 3 primary schools; Scoil Mhuire (Roman Catholic), Rathmichael Parish National School (Church of Ireland) and Saint Anne's National School (Roman Catholic).

 Religion

 Shankill has one Roman Catholic church, St Anne's, and a Church of Ireland (Anglican) church, St James', at Crinken (to the south), and Rathmichael, which has had a church for more than 800 years, also has a Church of Ireland church, simply named for the area.

+Retail

+Shankill is served by a convenience store, takeaway restaurants, bookmakers, barbers, pharmacies, hairdressers and beauty salon and a Lidl shopping centre.
+The local credit union has an office on the main street.
+There is also a public library.